The GOP in Tennessee -- A Model for Getting it Right

 “Experience [has] long taught me the reasonableness of mutual sacrifices of opinion among those who are to act together for any common object, and the expediency of doing what good we can; when we cannot do all we would wish.” –Thomas Jefferson (1803)

-The infighting between conservatives and moderates in the Republican Party is undermining any chance of ever establishing conservative majorities in the House and Senate, much less seating another conservative president of Ronald Reagan’s stature.
+The perennial fratricidal infighting between conservatives and moderates in the Republican Party is assured to undermine any chance of ever establishing conservative majorities (as opposed to just GOP majorities) in the House and Senate, much less seating another conservative president of Ronald Reagan’s stature.
 It most certainly undermined the opportunity to seat a Republican president in the 2012 election, and will so again in 2016 – after eroding the possibility of a Republican Senate majority in 2014, and increasing the House majority.

 Too many Republican conservatives and moderates refuse to abide by President Reagan’s 11th Commandment: “Republicans shall not ever speak ill of their fellow Republicans.”
 They ignore this advice at great peril to the objective of ever achieving any redress to the Left’s relentless assault on Liberty.
 (Stay with me – I’m going to provide irrefutable evidence of Reagan’s wisdom in practice.)